 Commonly found sold by street vendors in Penang, bubur cha cha is a big favourite among locals.
 Similar to the cha cha dance, this coconut milk dessert is fun especially with the variety of ingredients and colours it contains.

 It may be not that easy to make these tapioca jellies.
 They look really pretty, like stained glass.
-Many commented that they did not turn out too well.
+However, when our community members tried making it, many commented that they did not turn out too well.

 As for cooking the sago, ensure that enough of water is used to prevent them from sticking together.
 The ratio of water to sago should be 10 to 1.